 mySeattleU - student on-line access to academic records, registration, financial aid, bills, student employment

-NSR (New Student Retreat) - An opportunity for first-year students to get away mid-way through the first quarter to meet new people, reflect on the transition and have fun
+NSR (New Student Retreat) - An opportunity for new students to reflect on their transition and have fun

 OL (Orientation Leader) - Peer leader who helps new students transition to university life